rpt15-drKarp/stephen_photoCarousel/README.md

 ```

 ### 3.3.2 Cassandra Setup
-### Hurdles!
+**Errors**
-#### CQLSH Connection Error ('Unable to connect to any servers')
+- #### CQLSH Connection Error ('Unable to connect to any servers')
-Make sure that you start cassandra with `launchctl start homebrew.mxcl.cassandra` before you try to use cqlsh.
+  - Make sure that you start cassandra with `brew services start cassandra` before you try to use cqlsh.
 Otherwise you will receive the above error
+- #### Error: Not enough bytes to read value of component
+  - I was initially using a stringified version of my object to pass into the images column but it should've been a plain object.
+- #### Error: Target data type could not be guessed
+  - I received this error and most of my research was showing that if I use a prepare statement as one of the options in my .execute function, it should solve it.
+The problem turned out to be that I put "prepared" instead of "prepare".
+- #### ReadTimeout: Error from server: code=1200 when using SELECT COUNT(*) FROM photo_carousel.games in cqlsh
+Counting the number of records in Cassandra is a heavy operation due to its distributed nature.
+So this is expected unless you make some dits to the connection timeout times.

+### 3.4 New Relic Setup